8 Valuable Takeaways from Solo Travel

 7. The world out there is not as scary as you think.
 Certain fears die down.
 I conquered my fear of steep pathwalks when I climbed Huayna Piccu Mountain in Peru.
 People refer this as the stairs of death.

-8. Hyping up a braver version of yourself.
-You kept yourself going, and that confidence sticks with you to your next solo travel destination.
+8. Hype up a braver version of yourself.
+You keep yourself going under difficult circumstance, and that confidence sticks with you to your next solo travel destination.
 The travel skill just keeps getting better.